captainread/beasts-vs-brains/README.md

 - When the user starts the game a series of colours / images / sounds are shown to the user.
 - The user must then recreate the series in the correct order.
 - If they get it right the series gains an extra step and is repeated.
-- If the user guesses any part of the series incorrectly the game is over and they gain points for how long the series is.
+- If the user guesses any part of the series incorrectly the game is over and they gain points for how many they managed to remember correctly.

 _Additional_

-- Keep a high score for the current user to beat
+- Keep a high score for the current user to beat.
-- Add a delay between each part of your sequence using timeouts from resources below.
+- Add a delay between each part of your sequence using timeouts from the resources below.

 ### Which <insert_pop_culture_reference_here> are you?